Get out! Have fun! Enjoy the best New Jersey Fall Activities

 Yes, it might be chillier but all that means is that you need to dress in layers.
 It’s another must do activity in New Jersey and if the fall is when you have to do it, go for it.

 If you are looking for some different type of New Jersey fall activities and your kids love planes, check out these great New Jersey places to watch airplanes take off and land.
 They provide excellent viewing angles and lots of space for your family to enjoy the thrill of watching beautiful aircrafts in flight.

-Journey Across a Bridge
+Journey Across a Bridge in Ocean City

 We’ve done this a few times now.
 It’s a great way to burn off some energy.
 We walked across the Ocean City Bridge and back.
 Have you ever done this?
 I’ve driven across this bridge probably a hundred times.
-Every time I do I say I’m going to walk across this bridge some day.
+Every time I do I say I’m going to walk across this bridge someday.

-With the weather just perfect and my mind determined to walk somewhere I didn’t need to worry about ticks, my boys and I set about to walk the Ocean City bridge.
+With the weather just perfect and my mind determined to walk somewhere I didn’t need to worry about ticks, my boys and I set about to walk the Ocean City Bridge.
 At 2.5 miles each way it was just the right amount of challenge and distance for us.
-With the sun less intense walking the Ocean City Bridge can be a great New Jersey fall activity.
+With the sun less intense, walking the Ocean City Bridge can be a great New Jersey fall activity.

 We walked a complete loop by parking at one of the fishing piers.
 We walked from their all the way into Ocean City, where we stopped for ice cream.
 Then, we turned around to come back, passing the fishing pier, and getting to the cement gazebo at the Somers Point end before turning around to head back to our parking spot.
 Click over for more details to Walk Across the Ocean City Bridge.